 Whatever.
 The Shilin Stone Forest is somehow a must-have-seen sight.
-Not only to admire the erosion of Karst rocks.
+Not only to admire the erosion of karst rocks.
 Just as interesting is to learn about managing mass tourism at the Chinese dimension.

 On to Kunming.
 Another 2h.
 Some search for accommodation.
 Then time for a real southern Yunnan splurge in a small restaurant.

 A visit to Kunming’s old town.
 Formerly a very atmospheric area.
 Nowadays not that much left.
-But surprisingly still a number of roads lined by real old houses – not this Disneyland like fake houses liked by many local tourists.
+But surprisingly still a number of roads lined by real old houses – not these Disneyland like fake houses liked by many local tourists.
 Unfortunately the whole area undergoes an important road improvement program.

 A look at the famous flower and bird market – unfortunately temporarily moved due to construction works.
 But still some interesting items to admire.